Are you keen to start investing in US stocks?

 For $9 a month, it's’ worth trialing to see the data you get as you can always cancel anytime.

-Stake is your simple, convenient and clear way to buy and sell US stocks in Australia.
+Stake is your simple, convenient and clear way to buy US stocks in Australia.
 Whether you want to have a go at it, buy and hold for the long term, or trade regularly I think it’s one of the best tools out there.

 It’s also a product that continues to evolve.
 In my time since joining in 2018, the interface and options have grown significantly so enjoy seeing new features added every now and then.

 Be sure to sign up for a free account (use the code carlye366) and have a look around to see how straightforward the process can be.
 There’s also a free stock on offer if you do transfer some money in.

 As they say at Stake – Hello Wall St!